JakeTurner616/DiscordTorrentManager/README.md

     pip install -r requirements.txt
     ```

-5. **Run the bot:**
+5. **Running the bot:**

+    The Bot can be started by running the start script, Make sure to setup qBittorrent and the values in `config.ini`.

     ```bash
-    python bot.py
+    bash ./start.sh
     ```
-    If you run into this error: `ImportError: cannot import name 'Option' from 'discord'`, just run these commands:
+    If you encounter the following error: `ImportError: cannot import name 'Option' from 'discord'`, resolve it by running these commands:

     ```bash
     pip uninstall discord -y